geopython/pygeoapi/docs/source/data-publishing/ogcapi-maps.rst

                 name: png
                 mimetype: image/png

-The `options.tileindex` parameter is optional, defaulting to False.
+The `options.tileindex` parameter is optional, defaulting to `False`.

 WMSFacade
 ^^^^^^^^^